jansenc/jansenc.github.io/news/index.md

   </li>
    <br>
    <li>
     I was part of the organization committee of the <strong>AI4Science Elevator Pitch Event</strong> that took place at Lancaster University Leipzig on July 10, 2026.
-The event was jointly organized with the Leipzig Science networks and colleagues from LULZ.
+The event was jointly organized with the <a href="https://www.leipzig-science-network.de/de">Leipzig Science Network</a> and colleagues from LULZ.
 I also gave a pitch on Statistical Multicriteria Benchmarking.
 Find the slides <a href="/assets/pitch_christoph.pdf">here</a>.
       </li>
    <br>
    <li>